top of page

 Sa niḥśeṣasvatantraḥ paranirapekṣatvāt||9||

-He is totally Free - completely Independent - because He does not depend on another - because He is independent of others.
-Even powers such as: Omniscience, omnipotence, etc. are seen elsewhere, but His Absolute Freedom is perceived only in Him.
+He is totally Free completely Independent because He does not depend on another because He is independent from others.
+Even powers such as omniscience, omnipotence, etc. are seen elsewhere, but His Absolute Freedom is perceived only in Him.

-All other beings (śeṣāṇām bhūtānām) depend on Him (tad-āśrayaḥ asti) for their existence (teṣām vṛttaye) - e.g. when they say 'I am human', they borrow the 'I am' from Him.
+The rest of beings (śeṣāṇām bhūtānām) depend on Him (tad-āśrayaḥ asti) for their existence (teṣām vṛttaye) -e.g. when they say 'I am human', they borrow 'I am' from Him-.

-10. All other beings depend on Him for their existence.
-(For example, when they say 'I am human', they borrow the 'I am' from Him.)
+10. The rest of beings depend on Him for their existence (e.g. when they say 'I am human', they borrow 'I am' from Him).

-All other beings depend on Him for their existence.
-For example, when they say, “I am a human being,” or “I am a god,” or “I am a demon,” they owe their self-consciousness to Him.
+The rest of beings depend on Him for their existence.
+For example, when they say, 'I am a human being' or 'I am a god' or 'I am a demon' they owe their I-consciousness to Him.

 तत्स्वातन्त्र्यस्यान्यन्नाम शक्तिः॥११॥